Marshfield, Gloucestershire: Historical origins of mummers' play

 The Paper Boys have to belong to families that have lived in Marshfield for generations and they must have the Marshfield accent.
 When a role becomes available, precedence is given to the relatives of present members of the troupe.
 Because it is a fertility rite, women are not allowed to participate.
 Each costume comprises a garment made of brown cloth covered in sewn-on strips of newspaper—hence the name 'Paper Boys'.
 Each mummer maintains his own costume, repairing it as necessary.
 It is thought that, in the distant past the costumes bore leaves instead of paper strips.

 Media and TV

 Marshfield is justly proud of its special local tradition revived now for more than 40 years and looks forward each year to the social gathering each Boxing Day.
 The mummers have been featured on radio and television and at events of the English Folk Dance and Song Society.
-A few years ago they featured on the Rev. Lionel Fanthorpes "Fortean TV" aired on Channel 4.
+A few years ago they featured on Lionel Fanthorpe's Fortean TV aired on Channel 4.
 In 2002 they featured in a programme by Johnny Kingdom.
-In 2018 and 2019 the Sky TV detective series, "Agatha Raisin" filmed using locations in Marshfield.
+In 2018 and 2019 the Sky TV detective series, Agatha Raisin filmed using locations in Marshfield.
 The lead actress lives nearby.